How France's Yellow Vest Protests Damaged An Already Weakened President Macron

 The yellow vest movement has revealed a widening chasm between those living in big cities like Paris, where there is public transportation and relative economic growth, and those in small towns and the countryside, who depend on their cars and have trouble making ends meet.
 These days, many of Macron's critics deride him as president of the rich.

-"For 40 years our presidents have been favoring the banks, the rich and the big companies," says François Boulot, one of the demonstrators at the traffic circle in the northern French region of Normandy.
+"For 40 years, our presidents have been favoring the banks, the rich and the big companies," says François Boulot, one of the demonstrators at the traffic circle in the northern French region of Normandy.
 "But Macron pushed these policies further.
 And on top of that, he has such arrogant disdain for the French people.
-His insults have wounded us and that's what set this movement off."
+His insults have wounded us, and that's what set this movement off."

 To channel public anger, earlier in January Macron launched two months of town hall debates around the country.
-The French love political debates, so the democratic exercise has proved fairly popular, with citizens showing up to give their opinion on everything from speed limits to health care.
+The French love political debates, so the democratic exercise has proved fairly popular, with citizens showing up to give their opinions on everything from speed limits to health care.
 In theory, conclusions reached in the mass consultation will help shape the second half of Macron's four-year term.

 The debates have helped to dissipate some of the anger.

-But many continue to use the weekly street protests for their pressure relief valve.
-In some ways, the bonfires and bonhomie at rural roundabouts have replaced the cafés and shops that have disappeared as rural France declines.
+But many continue to use the weekly street protests as their pressure relief valve.
+In some ways, the bonfires and bonhomie at rural roundabouts have replaced the cafes and shops that have disappeared as rural France declines.

-"Before, any village would have at least a newspaper and tobacco shop, a bakery and a couple of cafés where people could meet and socialize," says 42-year-old Claire Bitaine, a yellow vest protester who has lived her whole life in the countryside of Brittany and Normandy.
+"Before, any village would have at least a newspaper and tobacco shop, a bakery and a couple of cafes where people could meet and socialize," says 42-year-old Claire Bitaine, a yellow vest protester who has lived her whole life in the countryside of Brittany and Normandy.

 "That's all disappearing as people are pushed to come to cities, even though there's no work.
 And rural life is discredited in France today," she adds.

-One thing keeping the movement going, says professor Lazar, is wide public support.
+One thing keeping the movement going, says Lazar, the historian, is wide public support.

 "Many French people, even if they don't support the movement, think that the claims of the gilets jaunes are not only for them but are for all the French people," he says.